 Electrolytic Capacitor – Symbol, Types, Construction & Uses

-An electrolytic capacitor is a polarized capacitor that utilizes an electrolyte to achieve a larger capacitance than other types of capacitors.
-Electrolytic capacitors are often used when high charge storage is required in a small volume.
-In this article, we will discuss the classification, construction, and uses of electrolytic capacitors.
+An electrolytic capacitor is a polarized capacitor that utilizes an electrolyte to achieve a larger capacitance than other capacitor types.
+These are often used when high-charge storage is required in a small volume.
+In this article, we will discuss their classification, construction, and uses.

 An electrolytic capacitor